 Directors are expected to spend the time needed and to meet as frequently as necessary to properly discharge their responsibilities and to attend and fully participate in Board meetings and meetings of committees upon which they serve.
 For all non-telephonic meetings, directors are expected to attend in person in the absence of extraordinary circumstances.
-Likewise, directors are expected to attend the annual meetings of shareholders.
-In the event of a director’s repeated lack of attendance or failure to fully participate in meetings of the Board and/or the committees upon which he or she serves, the chair of the Board of Directors and/or the chair of the Governance / Nominating Committee will discuss the matter with the director in question.
-Following such discussion, the Governance / Nominating Committee will review the continued appropriateness of Board membership under the circumstances, and the affected director is expected to act in accordance with the recommendation of the Governance / Nominating Committee.
+Likewise, directors are expected to attend the annual meetings of shareholders, either virtually or in person.
+In the event of a director’s repeated lack of attendance or failure to fully participate in meetings of the Board and/or the committees upon which he or she serves, the Chairman of the Board and/or the chair of the Governance/Nominating Committee will discuss the matter with the director in question.
+Following such discussion, the Governance/Nominating Committee will review the continued appropriateness of Board membership under the circumstances, and the affected director is expected to act in accordance with the recommendation of the Governance/Nominating Committee.

 Information and data that are important to the Board’s understanding of the business to be conducted at a Board or committee meeting are generally distributed in writing to the directors before each meeting in order to allow time to review these materials in advance of the meeting, and directors are expected to review such materials prior to the applicable meeting.

 In addition to its general oversight of management, the Board, together with its committees, also performs a number of specific functions, including: